 Is there an international credit report for individuals?

 There is no international credit report for individuals.
-Countries that use credit scores each have their system.
+Countries that use credit scores each have their own system.
 Credit scores built in the U.S. are only valid within its borders.
 Because of international privacy laws, credit scores are not shared between countries.
-However, if you get residence or citizenship in another country that uses a credit score system, you can establish a credit score in multiple countries.
+However, if you get residency or citizenship in another country that uses a credit score system, you can establish a credit score in multiple countries.

 Can I build credit abroad?